GA-SF-ADI/adi-2-resources/week-8-services/40-friday-job-scheduler/lessons/google-play-services-lesson/readme.md

 title: Google Play Services
 duration: "1:25"
 creator:
-    name: Drew Mahrt
+    name: Aleksandr Tomak
-    city: NYC
+    city: SF
 ---
 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Google Play Services

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
 - Describe what features Google Play Services offers
-- Set up and use the Analytics API
+- Set up and use the FireBase Notifications and Analytics APIs

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*